git-town/git-town/documentation/development.md

 ## Architecture

-All commands except for `git-pr`, `git-repo`, and `git-town` run a series of git commands.
+*The following refers to all commands except `git-pr`, `git-repo`, and `git-town`.*

+Git town commands are simply running a series of git commands.
-These commands inspect the current state and then generates a list of steps to run.
+Each command inspects the current state and then generates a list of steps to run.
 Each step is a bash function that is a wrapper around a git command.
 This list is then executed one by one.